56th Annual QCESC Banquet

 1717 W 12th St, Davenport, IA 52804

-The program will be in the spacious Putnam National Geographic Giant Screen Theater and will include the awarding of about $XX,000 to XX local students along with the annual Quad Cities STEM Awards for top Engineers, Scientists and STEM Teacher and Volunteer of the year.
+The program will be in the spacious Putnam Giant Screen theater and will include the awarding $68,000 in scholarships to 17 top-local high school students from 12 area schools who are pursuing post-secondary STEM education and careers.
+In addition, the Quad Cities STEM Awards for professionals will be announced including the Engineer, Scientist, STEM Teacher and STEM Volunteer, and Society of the Year.

-$TBA or $XX per full-time students with ID.
-Includes movie and a great selection of heavy appetizers with punch, lemonade, and iced tea.
+COST: $30 per person or $20 per full-time students with ID.
+Includes banquet, access to Putnam Science Center and heavy appetizers with punch, lemonade, and tea.
 A cash bar will be available.

 - 6:20 PM Seating in theater